 Introduction

-Sensors are always or periodically active.
-They produce data at certain acquisition frequency in real time that are digitized and put it in a memory buffer for reading [1].
-The most reliable way of obtaining continuous data is to read sensors with an app or a tool being in foreground state.
-This may interfere with the user experience and introduce gaps in data sets.
-However, reading these data when the tool is in background state also presents its own challenges.
-In cases where the sensors are managed by the Android OS, that is heavily designed to conserve resources, the sensor raw data acquisition can be delayed causing forward shifts in the timestamps.
-That delay can appear randomly and be not constant and is rather a variable that depends on many parameters [2].
-In this study we are concentrating on how device’s power management affects sensor data quality while accessing it in the background mode.
-While we can control the sensor data reading frequency, we do not have access to the wait in a queue for the buffer reading.
+Sensors deployed in mobile devices collect environmental data at a certain sampling frequency in real time placed in a memory buffer for reading [1].
+The most reliable way of obtaining continuous data is to read sensors with an app or a tool running in foreground.
+Unfortunately, having a foreground application or sensor collection is rarely an option as it interferes with the user experience.
+However, reading these data while in background state also presents its own challenges.
+For instance, when the sensors are managed by the Android OS, that is purposefully designed to conserve resources, the sensor raw data acquisition can be delayed.
+This can cause forward shifts in the data timestamps creating data causality inconsistencies.
+While that delay can appear random and variable, it can depend on many parameters [2].
+In this study, we are focusing on how device’s power management affects sensor data quality when running in background mode.
+While we can control the sensor data reading frequency, we do not have control over the wait queue scheduler for the buffer reading.
 Therefore, we do not have access to the time when sensor updates the buffer.
-However, sensing is much faster (>100Hz) [3] than we will read the sensor data (5Hz), hence, should not introduce significant differences in the timestamps by itself.
-In addition, and for the future research, we do have access to the Qualcomm sensing information through the QSEE API.
-For the QSEE supported sensors, we can compare OS (Android) reported sensing with the QSEE hardware timestamps for all supported sensors [3][4].
+However, in general, sensing is much faster (>100Hz) [3] than we will read the sensor data (5Hz).
+Hence, sensing frequency should not introduce significant differences in the timestamps by itself.
+In addition, we do have access to the lower chip-level sensing information through hardware API.
+This is a reasonable assumption for applications distributed through application markets.
+[3][4].

-The timestamp variability will be used to estimate reliability of the sensors data timestamps under different conditions to understand better sensing data quality.
-Data quality, in terms of its timing consistency, can be assessed by evaluating the time interval between captured sensor data.
-We will use in-house designed mobile app to listen for specific sensor(s) at a given polling rate.
-App will be kept in the background during recordings, thus data collection does not preclude user from using their device.
-Since, the time when data are read from the sensor buffer are not going to be exactly equal to preset polling rate but dependent on OS queuing it, that ultimately will introduce a variability between the readings.
-We plan to quantify the sensors data timestamps quality for a single and a multiple sensors under normal conditions and when the device exhibits low power and high CPU utilization or heavy user’s activity.
-Initially, we select to monitor accelerometer and gyroscope sensors, which are most commonly used for health and other research [4][5][6][7].
+Furthermore, we leverage the timestamp variability to estimate the reliability of the sensors data timestamps under different conditions and to understand better the sensing data quality.
+We assess data quality by evaluating the variance and extreme time intervals between captured sensor data.
+To that end, we use in-house designed mobile app to collect data from specific sensor(s) at a given polling rate.
+The app runs in the background during data collection while we are able to use the device.
+We show that there is a time variability between the sensor buffer readings and their delivery to the application caused by the operating system state and load.
+Thus, we quantify data timeliness quality for single and multiple sensor readings under normal conditions.
+We compare these measurements with the ones we collect when the device exhibits low power and high CPU utilization or heavy user’s activity.
+As exemplary sensors we selected the accelerometer and gyroscope sensors, which are most commonly used for health and other research [4][5][6][7].

-Methods
+Methodology

-For this study we chose Google Pixel 6a and Samsung S22 smart phones with Android 11 operating system.
+In our experiments, we chose Google Pixel 6a and Samsung S22 smart phones equipped with Android 11 operating system.
 These are modern and powerful devices with a variety of sensors from which we can capture data.
 They also have an advanced power management system and should be ideal for the experiments we are planning to conduct.
 Data from sensors will be acquired in two modes, when device is stationary or moving, with the latter meant to provide more realistic data sets.
 Device's displacement will be accomplished using Elephant robotic arm myCobot 280 using the same trajectory stored in the arm's memory.

 Single-sensor study